-- Access Control Council: Accelerating the widespread usage of smart card technology for physical and logical access control.
+Access Control Council: Accelerating the widespread usage of secure technologies in various form factors for physical and logical access control.

 Internet of Things Security Council: Developing and promoting best practices and providing educational resources on implementing secure IoT architectures using “embedded security and privacy.”

 Mobile Council: Raising awareness and accelerating the adoption of secure payments, loyalty, marketing, promotion/coupons/offers, peer-to-peer, identity, and access control applications using mobile and tethered wearable devices.

-- Transportation Council: Promoting the adoption of interoperable contactless smart card payment systems for transit and other transportation services.
+Transportation Council: Promoting the adoption of interoperable contactless smart card and other secure device payment systems for transit and other transportation services.

 Council Member Recognition